Jesus lived the life we should have lived – and he died the death we should have died. Because of this, we are free.

 Luke writes in Acts 1:1, “In the first book (the Gospel of Luke), O Theophilus, I have dealt with all that Jesus began to do and teach.”
 Began to do and teach?
 How could there be more for Jesus to do than he what has already done?

-Our calling is to labor in every way possible to model our ministry and message after his.
-We are to live as those who are “full of grace and truth” until our churches and ministries attract the types of people who were attracted to Jesus, and, by unfortunate necessity, draw criticism from the types of people who criticized him.
+Our calling is to labor to model our ministry and message after His in every way possible way.
+To live as those who are “full of grace and truth”(John 1:14) until our churches and ministries attract the types of people who were attracted to Jesus.
+While realizing that this may mean, by unfortunate necessity, drawing criticism from the types of people who criticized Jesus.

-What does it mean to have a ministry atmosphere that is “full of grace” (John 1:14)?
+But what does it mean to have a ministry atmosphere that is “full of grace” (John 1:14)?

 Gandhi famously said:

 I like your Christ, I do not like your Christians.